Diverse Cultures and National Parks of Latin America (Southbound)

 From Puntarenas we’ll journey to Quepos and Golfito, two ports that give access to nearby Costa Rican national parks full of scenic habitats and animal life such as toucans, iguana, sloths, monkeys and a range of seabirds.
 We stop at Manta to visit Montecristi, where classic Panama hats were invented and still handmade to this day.
 And while in Puerto Bolivar we learn about the historical importance of the oro verde for the local economy.

-First call in Peru will be at Salaverry, where you can tour the ancient temple and city ruins around Trujillo.
-Then we head to colonial Lima, a UNESCO capital with a sumptuous cuisine offer.
+Our first call in Peru will be at Lima, a UNESCO capital with a sumptuous cuisine offer.
 Next it’s Paracas, where you can visit bio-diverse Ballestas Islands, then the sun-soaked resort towns of Arica and Iquique, the old colonial town of La Serena, and eventually the UNESCO-listed Valparaíso, where your expedition will come to an end.

 Day 1